blackheaven/blackheaven.github.io/content/2022-11-06_gdcr-summary.md

 1.
   * Language: Haskell
   * Paired with a seasoned crafter
+  * It was an exploratory session
   * I was with another longtime crafter I used to pair with
-  * We focused on computing the total sum of CO2 and equivalents of multiple launches
+  * We focused on computing the total sum of CO2 and equivalents of multiple launches 2.
-  * I was an exploratory sessions
-2.
   * Language: Java
   * Paired with a newcomer